Publications

 In this study, we compared three architectures for the task of age and gender recognition from voice data: Long Short-Term Memory networks (LSTM), Hybrid of Convolutional Neural Networks and Bidirectional Long Short-Term Memory (CNNs-BiLSTM), and the recently released RezoNet architecture.
 The dataset used in this study was sourced from Mozilla Common Voice in Japanese.
 Features such as pitch, magnitude, Mel-frequency cepstral coefficients (MFCCs), and filter-bank energies were extracted from the voice data for signal processing, and the three architectures were evaluated.
 Our evaluation revealed that LSTM was slightly less accurate than RezoNet (83.1%), with the hybrid CNNs-BiLSTM (93.1%) and LSTM achieving the highest accuracy for gender recognition (93.5%).
 However, hybrid CNNs-BiLSTM architecture outperformed the other models in age recognition, achieving an accuracy of 69.75%, compared to 64.25% and 44.88% for LSTM and RezoNet, respectively.
 Using Japanese language data and the extracted characteristics, the hybrid CNNs-BiLSTM architecture model demonstrated the highest accuracy in both tests, highlighting its efficacy in voice-based age and gender detection.
 These results suggest promising avenues for future research and practical applications in this field.

-@inproceedings{nguyen2024age-gender, bibtex_show = true, title = {Voice-Based Age and Gender Recognition: A Comparative Study of LSTM, RezoNet and Hybrid CNNs-BiLSTM Architecture}, author = {Nguyen, Nhut Minh and Nguyen, Thanh Trung and Nguyen, Hua Hiep and Tran, Phuong-Nam and Dang, Duc Ngoc Minh}, booktitle = {2024 15th International Conference on Information and Communication Technology Convergence (ICTC)}, pages = {1--1}, year = {2024}, publisher = {IEEE}, doi = {10.1109/ICTC62082.2024.10827387}, dimensions = {true}, google_scholar_id = {d1gkVwhDpl0C}, }
+@inproceedings{nguyen2024age-gender, bibtex_show = true, title = {Voice-Based Age and Gender Recognition: A Comparative Study of LSTM, RezoNet and Hybrid CNNs-BiLSTM Architecture}, author = {Nguyen, Nhut Minh and Nguyen, Thanh Trung and Nguyen, Hua Hiep and Tran, Phuong-Nam and Dang, Duc Ngoc Minh}, booktitle = {Proceedings of the 2024 15th International Conference on Information and Communication Technology Convergence (ICTC)}, pages = {1--1}, year = {2024}, publisher = {IEEE}, doi = {10.1109/ICTC62082.2024.10827387}, dimensions = {true}, google_scholar_id = {d1gkVwhDpl0C}, }